regen-network/rhizome-db/README.md

 # RhizomeDB

-This repo consists of two related projects `rhizome-trees`, a foundational data structure layer, and `rhizome-db` (an experimental peer to peer database):
+This repo consists of two related projects:
+* `rhizome-trees`: a library of persistent merklizable data structures
+* `rhizome-db`: an experimental peer to peer database based on these data structures

 ## `rhizome-trees`